Motivation - The key to successful toilet training

 We are on the countdown to start toilet training.
-Over the next few days I will be sending you ideas to get ready for your child to go nappy free on Saturday.
+Over the next few days I will be sending you ideas to get ready for your child to go nappy free.
 The Go chapter in the Potty Talk ebook is a great read.

 Today we are choosing a theme.
 Toilet training is going to be far more motivating for your child if you have a theme that is engaging and loved.

 Grab a piece of paper or notebook and write down the answers to these questions:

 1. What do they love?